astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 Because this command uses primer sequences as well as index sequences for demultiplexing, it can demultiplex more finely than when only index sequences are used.
 Therefore, even if amplicons from other primers are mixed into the data, they can be separated as long as the primer sequences are sufficiently different.

-This command also outputs sequences whose MaterialID is an “unused index combination”.
+This command also outputs sequences whose `[Material ID]` is an “unused index combination”.
 Those samples will be used later in the index-hopping detection and removal step.

 In the output files, the parts matching the primer sequences have been removed.